JuliaCon/JuliaConDataArchive/README.md

 # JuliaConDataArchive

-Archive hosting JuliaCon related files to be used by packages and (web-)applications.
+Hosting JuliaCon related files to be used by packages and (web-)applications.